dannsam/xenko-docs/manual/get-started/project-structure.md

 ### Example

 Imagine a team with two programmers, two 2D artists, and two 3D artists.

-The programmers check out the **MyGame** project folder (containing code, assets, and resources).
-The 2D artists check out the game project **and** the **ContentCreationFiles** folder containing .psd files.
-The 3D artists check out the game project and an additional, separate folder containing .mb (Maya project) files.
+* The programmers check out the **MyGame** project folder containing code, assets, and resources.
+* The 2D artists check out the game project and the **PhotoshopProjects** folder containing .psd files.
+* The 3D artists check out the game project and the **MayaProjects** folder containing .mb (Maya project) files.

 Now imagine one of the 2D artists changes several .psd files and commits 2GB of changes to version control.
-Because only the 2D artists have the folder checked out, only the other 2D artist gets this change.
-The others don't need it.
+Because only the 2D artists have MayaProjects folder checked out, only the other 2D artist gets this change.
+The other team members don't need it.
 This is a much more efficient way to share files across projects.